MARMITE ROAST POTATOES

 8. Meanwhile, place a pan over a medium-high heat and melt the butter in the pan.
 Once melted add in the garlic cloves, thyme and rosemary sprigs.
 Leave the butter to infuse over a medium heat for a couple of minutes before removing the herbs and garlic.
 Do not throw the herbs away!

 9. Now add the Marmite to the hot butter and whisk until fully mixed in with the butter.

 10. Remove the tray from the oven and discard the bay leaves.
 Carefully add the butter to the oil, mixing until evenly combined.
 Carefully add the potatoes to the hot oil, turning them over in the fat as you go to ensure they are completely coated in oil.
 Try not to overcrowd the tray, the potatoes will cook better if evenly spaced.

 11. Return the tray to the oven and roast for at least 1hour and 20 mins, turning the potatoes every 20 minutes, until the potatoes are golden brown and perfectly crisp.
 Drain the potatoes on kitchen paper and then transfer to a serving plate.
 Finely dice the cooked herbs that were used to make the flavoured butter and season the potatoes with the chopped herbs and salt.

-12. Serve immediately with your favourite roasted meat.
+12. Serve the marmite roast potatoes immediately with your favourite roasted meat.